learnbyexample/cli-computing/Files_and_Directories.md

 >print name of current/working directory

 * apart from knowing your current working directory, often used to copy the absolute path to be pasted elsewhere, like in a script
-* some Terminal emulators display the current directory path as window/tab title by default
+* some Terminal emulators display the current directory path as window/tab title

 ```bash
 $ pwd